-(iii) The collateral will be adjusted downwards/marked down as per applicable haircut. (iv) The amount of exposure reduced by the adjusted amount of collateral, will receive a risk weight as applicable to the counterparty, as it is an on- balance sheet exposure. (v) The lending PD will not maintain any capital charge for the security received by it as collateral during the repo period, since such collateral does not enter its balance sheet but is only held as a bailee.
+(iii) The collateral will be adjusted downwards/marked down as per applicable haircut.

+(iv) The amount of exposure reduced by the adjusted amount of collateral, will receive a risk weight as applicable to the counterparty, as it is an on- balance sheet exposure.

+(v) The lending PD will not maintain any capital charge for the security received by it as collateral during the repo period, since such collateral does not enter its balance sheet but is only held as a bailee.

-4.2 Haircuts
+2.2 Haircuts

-(i) PDs should use only the standard supervisory haircuts for both the exposure as well as the collateral.
+(i) PDs shall use only the standard supervisory haircuts for both the exposure as well as the collateral.

-(ii) The standard supervisory haircuts (assuming daily mark-to-market, daily remargining and minimum holding period of five business-days), expressed as percentages, would be as furnished in Table below.
+(ii) The standard supervisory haircuts (assuming daily mark-to-market, daily re-margining and minimum holding period of five business-days), expressed as percentages, would be as furnished in Table below.

 (iii) The ratings indicated in Table 2 represent the ratings assigned by the domestic rating agencies.
-In the case of exposures toward debt securities issued by foreign central Governments and foreign corporates (if permitted), the haircut shall be based on ratings of the International rating agencies as indicated in Table 3.
+In the case of exposures toward debt securities issued by foreign central Governments and foreign corporates (if permitted), the haircut may be based on ratings of the International rating agencies as indicated in Table 3.

-(iv) Sovereign will include the Bank and DICGC which are eligible for zero per cent risk weight.
+(iv) Sovereign will include Reserve Bank of India and DICGC which are eligible for zero per cent risk weight.

-Table 2: Standard Supervisory Haircuts for Sovereign and other securitieswhich constitute Exposure and Collateral
+Table 2: St andard Supervisory Haircuts for Sovereign and other securities which constitute Exposure and Collateral